-When your vacation is approaching, you can feel your excitement bubbling over and you are about ready to jump out of your seat and hop on that plane.
+When your vacation is approaching or you are Leaving for a Vacation, you can feel your excitement bubbling over and you are about ready to jump out of your seat and hop on that plane.

 However, much like when preparing for your trip, you should also prepare certain things that you leave behind ‒ like your office situation, for instance.

-That said, we have listed down the things you should include and tick off from your pre-vacation checklist:
+That said, we have listed down the things you should include and tick off from your pre-vacation checklist before Leaving for a Vacation:

 Set up your out of office email